 Are you a young adult who believes in Europe, but is unsure of where it is going?
 Do you have questions about the EU project but are in need of answers?
 An undecided voter who is not completely convinced by the EU elections?
 A young professional who wants to understand how Europe can help with your career?

-From 06-09 May 2019 in Brussels, this edition of the ENCATC Capacity Building Days and Youth in Action Day is focusing on “European Elections: What Europe does for youth?”.
-For 4 days in Brussels and Maastricht, join other young adults, early career professionals, students and their accompanying professors from ENCATC member institutions and the Association Européenne des Conservatoires, Académies de Musique et Musikhochschulen (AEC).
+From 06-09 May 2019 in Brussels, this edition of the ENCATC Capacity Building Days and Youth in Action Day focused on “European Elections: What Europe does for youth?”.
+For 4 days in Brussels and Maastricht, gathered young adults, early career professionals, students and their accompanying professors from ENCATC member institutions and the Association Européenne des Conservatoires, Académies de Musique et Musikhochschulen (AEC).

-Over the main programme’s 4 days (6-9 May), participants will expand their horizons on EU topics closely related to their personal and professional development, meet and discuss with representatives from European institutions, as well as be encouraged to inform themselves on key EU youth-related issues to prepare for the European Elections.
-Participants will also take part in an exchange of experiences and good practices in European project development and project management thanks to meetings with professionals who will share their knowledge and experiences.
-There will also be a day trip on 8 May to focus learning on “The Maastricht Treaty-Working on Europe!”
-Here in Maastricht, participants will get another perspective of European policy in this city where The Maastricht Treaty (officially the Treaty on European Union) was signed on 7 February 1992.
-Finally, participants will have study visits to renowned cultural institutions and organisations.
+Over the main programme’s 4 days (6-9 May), participants expanded their horizons on EU topics closely related to their personal and professional development, met and discussed with representatives from European institutions, as well as informed themselves on key EU youth-related issues to prepare for the European Elections.
+Participants also took part in an exchange of experiences and good practices in European project development and project management thanks to meetings with professionals who shared their knowledge and experiences.
+There was a special day trip on 8 May to focus learning on “The Maastricht Treaty-Working on Europe!”
+Here in Maastricht, participants got another perspective of European policy in this city where The Maastricht Treaty (officially the Treaty on European Union) was signed on 7 February 1992.
+Finally, participants had study visits to renowned cultural institutions and organisations.

 This event was an initiative of ENCATC in partnership with: The Association Européenne des Conservatoires, Académies de Musique et Musikhochschulen (AEC); BOZAR Centre for Fine Arts; The International Association of European Journalists (AEJ) in Belgium; the Erasmus Student Network (ESN); The Regione Toscana; and Caravan Cultura.